 However, Faith becomes more jealous of Buffy’s sense of security and righteousness.
 She’s the ‘main’ Slayer.
 The correct one.
 The one with a support system: a mom, a Watcher (who’s also a father-figure), friends, a boyfriend, and a purpose.
 And how the hell does Buffy get a pass to be in charge when she’s dating a vampire?
 Faith is both annoyed and intrigued that Buffy and Angel have a relationship.
 He’s the definition of danger, and Buffy’s living on the edge.

-Eventually though, Giles is booted from being Buffy’s Watcher due to the whole Angelus ordeal.
+Eventually, though, Giles is booted from being Buffy’s Watcher due to the whole Angelus ordeal.
 Giles is just too close to Buffy and their professional relationship has somehow transformed into more of a familial relationship.
 And that’s somehow distracted him from keeping Buffy in line (which sounds like a load of bologna to me).
-Wesley is the new Watcher for Buffy and Faith, but of course Buffy’s respect aligns with Giles.
+Wesley is the new Watcher for Buffy and Faith, but of course, Buffy’s respect aligns with Giles.
 Wesley is young and impressionable, but he’s not taken seriously as a Watcher.
 Not even by Giles.
 He can’t control or even instruct the girls, so things get out of hand.

 Faith’s blurred sense of morality leads her to kill an actual person and she seems to be more nonchalant about the whole ordeal than distraught.
 Buffy is more than frightened by the situation and remembers that there are lines that just cannot be crossed.
 Just because they are Slayers does not make them gods.

 Faith soon falls prey to being the sidekick of the evil Mayor of Sunnydale – this season’s Big Bad.
 He gives her a sense and source of love and respect.
-He’s like a father to her as he guides her be all of the evil that she can and wants to be.
+He’s like a father to her as he guides her to be all of the evil that she can and wants to be.

 Now Buffy has to battle it out with Faith.
 She even tries to get Angel to teach Faith about redemption, and I honestly believe that what Angel says to Faith sticks, even if only a little.
 This begins their companionship later seen more on Angel.
-If anyone can set her straight and to face her demons and try to redeem herself – it’s Angel.
-He becomes like a life coach or mentor.
+If anyone can set her straight and face her demons and try to redeem herself – it’s Angel.
+He becomes a life coach or mentor.
 A different connection than he has with Buffy.
 Angel has to pretend to have reverted into Angelus to get close to Faith and the Mayor with some very convincing acting skills.
 I was definitely convinced, and so was Faith.

 With that, Angel realizes his larger part in the whole good vs. evil dynamic.
 He still has to redeem himself and have a larger purpose.
 This leads him to breaking things off with Buffy and deciding to move on to Los Angeles after the battle with The Mayor’s ascension during graduation.
 Graduation Day (parts one and two) along with The Prom are some of my favorite episodes this season.